mckornfield/goodman-cookbook/_fish_and_seafood/04-steamed-bass-with-potato-puree-and-asparagus.md

 <!-- split -->
 <!-- Steps -->
-* In a small bowl whisk together the lemonjuice, olive oil and chives.
+* In a small bowl whisk together the lemon juice, olive oil and chives.
 * Season to taste with salt and pepper.
 <!-- recipe split -->
 Asparagus